-Brexit is the famous word for the probable pulling out of England from the EU (European Union).
-In the referendum-election held on June 23, 2016, approximately 51.9% of the electorate who participated voted for the England to leave the European Union.
+Brexit, a combination of “British” and “exit,” is the move to withdraw the United Kingdom from the European Union (EU).
+In the referendum held on June 23, 2016, approximately 51.9% of the electorate who participated voted for the UK to leave the European Union.
 The election reported a 72% voter’s turnout.
-On March 29, 2017, the parliament invoked the article-50 of the European-Union treaty.
-England will exit the EU by March 29, 2019.
+On March 29, 2017, the parliament invoked Article 50 of the European Union Treaty officially beginning the withdrawal process.

 When Did the UK Join the EU?

 The European Union (then known as the European Communities) was founded by the signing of the Treaty of Paris in 1951 by Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany.
 The United Kingdom applied to join the European Communities in 1963 and 1967, but were vetoed by French President de Gaulle.
 After President de Gaulle surrendered his seat in 1969, the United Kingdom successfully applied and the Treaty of Accession was signed by UK Prime Minister Heath in January 1972.
 The European Communities Act 1972 was passed by the UK Parliament in October 1972, and the United Kingdom joined the European community officially on January 1, 1973, along with Ireland and Denmark.
 In 1993, the Copenhagen Criteria was created to outline the criteria countries need to meet to join the EU.